 Transportation is responsible for at least a quarter of the greenhouse gas emissions throughout the world, and governments are creating regulations to decarbonize transport.
-You can have a head start, leaving your car at the garage, then walking or cycling if possible.
+You can have a head start, by leaving your car at the garage, then walking or cycling if possible.

-If the distance is too long, use a public transportation, especially electric vehicles.
+If the distance is too long, use public transportation, especially electric vehicles.
 Should you drive, try carpooling with others to have fewer cars over the road.
 Lead the way and purchase an electric vehicle.
 Don’t go on too many long-haul flights.

-For leisurely trips, choosing nearby destinations, and flying economy will help reduce the carbon footprint since business class passengers have three times the higher CO2 footprint than somebody within economy.
+For leisurely trips, choosing nearby destinations, and flying economy will help reduce the carbon footprint since business class passengers have three times the higher CO2 footprint than somebody within the economy.

 - Leaving Your Car at Home